 Skip to: Overview | Location | Restrictions | Fear factor | Fun fact | Guest reviews

-This walk-through indoor attraction – mixing live action with tons of special effects – draws you into the ancient Temple of Poseidon, where you join an archaeological expedition.
-Before you know it, you are caught in a battle between Poseidon, god of the sea, and Lord Darkenon, his mortal enemy.
+This walk-through indoor attraction – mixing live action with tons of special effects – drew you into the ancient Temple of Poseidon, where you joined an archaeological expedition.
+Before you knew it, you were caught in a battle between Poseidon, god of the sea, and Lord Darkenon, his mortal enemy.
+The temple was sealed on May 9, 2023.

 In The Lost Continent, which is in Islands of Adventure.